 Prices vary by items included, but most kits range from $100–$250.
 Compare full sets to build your budget.

 The Daedo WTF dobok is used in World Taekwondo events.
-It meets all rules and offers high freedom of movement.
+It meets all the rules and offers high freedom of movement.
 Learn which one suits your level.

-Yes, they’re thick, easy to clean, and offer solid foot grip—great for home training spaces.
+Yes, they’re thick, easy to clean, and offer a solid foot grip—great for home training spaces.
 Check mat sizes and foam density before buying.

 See the latest Daedo Taekwondo Kit price on Amazon.